 2014 Morisoli Reserve Cabernet Sauvignon, 3L

 Not every year lends itself to the creation of a RESERVE wine.
 It takes a special growing year and exceptional fruit to inspire Gary to craft a wine he feels is worthy of being designated a Reserve here at Fortunati, and that is certainly the case with our RESERVE Cabernet Sauvignon.
 This elegant, powerful Cabernet reveals a sophisticated touch of Rutherford dust playing amidst intriguing fruit aromas and flavors.
-The 2014 Morisoli Cabernet is a beautiful opaque ruby color, with delightful aromas of jammy blackberries, cassis, dark chocolate and sweet French Oak emerge along with a hint of graphite.
-On the palate, this full-bodied wine delivers corresponding flavors of cassis, blackberries, and dark plums accented by dusty earth and crushed stone.
+The 2014 Morisoli Cabernet is a beautiful opaque ruby color, with delightful aromas of jammy blackberries, cassis, dark chocolate and sweet French Oak, with a touch of graphite.
+On the palate, this full-bodied wine delivers corresponding flavors of cassis, blackberries, and dark plums accented by a hint of dusty earth and crushed stone.
 Impeccable balance, bright fruit flavors and finely grained tannins round out this rich, opulent wine.
 True to form, it displays the power and elegance that is characteristic of our cabernets, and this vineyard site in particular.
 We recommend decanting and allowing to rest ahead of service if intending to drink within two years of the release date.
 Or feel comfortable cellaring this wine for 15 – 20 years.

 Why bigger bottles are better-really! (the advantages of larger formats)